5 Ways to Innovate HR – Disrupt HR Dublin Takeaways

 The idea is that these types of robots will liberate us to be our best selves.
 When we don’t have to focus on low-value work, we can be engaged in more rewarding and challenging projects.

-Meanwhile, our very own Jayne Ronayne from Talivest, formerly KonnectAgain introduced us to her ex, Joe.
+Meanwhile, our very own Jayne Ronayne, CEO and Co-founder of Talivest, formerly introduced us to her ex, Joe.
 Joe’s a special ex: he’s her ex-employee.
-Everyone has a Joe who they lost to another company or to travelling.
+Everyone has a Joe who they lost to another company – or to travelling.

 However, organisations need to engage with and stay connected to their exes.
 With over half of millennials saying they’d return to a former employer, that close connection can help you attract boomerangs (rehires).